Method pages

 Related methods

 Methods may be related to other methods in a number of different ways.
-Named methods which are related to the current method in any of the following ways will be listed in this tab in the appropriate field.
+Methods which are related to the current method in any of the following ways will be listed in this tab.

 - Halflead/leadend variants

-- A halflead/leadend variant of a method is any method which differs from it only by which place is made at the halflead/leadend.
+A halflead/leadend variant of a method is any method which differs from it only by which change is made at the halflead/leadend.
 For example, Cambridge Surprise Minor and Primrose Surprise Minor are leadend variants.

 Hovering over the name of a halflead/leadend variant will indicate the way in which its halflead (HL) and/or leadend (LE) differs from the current method.